 initial_root_password.
 If this

 - directory already contains database files, no action will be taken.

 :start action starts the service on the machine using the appropriate provider for the platform.
 The

 :start action should be omitted when used in recipes designed to build containers.

 mysql_service 'default' do version '5.7' bind_address '0.0.0.0' port '3306' data_dir '/data' initial_root_password 'Ch4ng3me' action [:create, :start] end

 Please note that when using

-subscribes, the resource
+subscribes, the resource to reference is

 charset- specifies the default character set.
 Defaults to